 A Unique Prototype – The Second Weems Made

 The very first Longines ‘Aerochronometer’ was invoiced on the 30th of November 1928 to Longines-Wittnauer and pictured in Weems Air Navigation book of 1931.
-It now rests in the Smithsonian, absent its crown, with the ultimate owner being none other than its original designer and architect, Philip Van Horn Weems.
+It was marked Échant[illon] Weems p[ou]r Navigation in the Longines archives It now rests in the Smithsonian, absent its crown, with the ultimate owner being none other than its original designer and architect, Philip Van Horn Weems.
+The other prototype made at the same time and written into the archive with the same pen and hand on that day is the piece marked Pour le Bureau (For the Bureau).
+The watch was for the Bureau Technique to keep.
+Somehow it slipped the net and found its way to the UK agent Baume.

 Second Weems prototype

-A unique prototype Weems, the second piece ever made.
-Made in 1929, it was invoiced in June 1930 to Baume in the UK and is the very first Longines Weems ever delivered outside America.
+A unique prototype Weems, the Pour le Bureau piece that the Longines technical department were supposed to keep.
+Made in 1928 and entered in the Longines archives with the same hand and pen as the Weems sample for navigation.
+It has UK hallmarks struck during the 1929-1930 hallmarking year (the AB punch of Arthur Baume, the Blackletter Gothic “O” date letter for the year 29th May 1929 to 28th May 1930.
+It was invoiced as a single piece on June 1930 to Baume in the UK and is the very first Longines Weems ever delivered outside America.
 The first two pieces made are instantly recognizable because of the smaller test 18.5mm inner chapter ring that mirrored the inner disc of the Longines Touran dual time pocket watch that preceded and served as inspiration for the Second-setting model.
 It also featured a gilded crown.

 The name heralded from Harold Gatty, the man described by Lindbergh as the ‘Prince of Navigators’, who originally used the term Aerochronometer to describe a timing device which offset aircraft speed inaccuracies when making navigational observations.